 NOTES

 1 It is In-can VOC as supplied by manufacturer, without including any thinner.
-Since the amount of thinner used on-site can vary depending on the application method (brushing, spraying, etc.), it can be challenging to precisely track the extent of thinning during application.
+Since the amount of thinner used on-site can vary depending on the application method (brushing, spraying, etc), it can be challenging to precisely track the extent of thinning during application.

 2 VOCs of colorant added at point of sale- The VOC content of product including the colorant added at the point-of-sale shall not exceed 50 grams per litre over and above the allowed VOC limit of product without colorant.